Newmont

 Newmont Corporation is an American gold mining company based in Denver, Colorado.
 It is the world's largest gold mining corporation.
-Incorporated in 1921, it holds ownership of gold mines in the United States Canada, Mexico, the Dominican Republic, Australia, Ghana, Argentina, Peru, and Suriname.
+Incorporated in 1921, it holds ownership of gold mines in the United States, Canada, Mexico, the Dominican Republic, Australia, Ghana, Argentina, Peru, and Suriname.
 Newmont is also a partial owner of Nevada Gold Mines in Nevada with Barrick Mining being the majority owner and operator.
 In addition to gold, Newmont mines copper, silver, zinc and lead.

-The Newmont Corporation bought Canadian mining company Goldcorp in 2019 for USD $10 billion.
-In 2023, Newmont acquired Newcrest mining for USD $16.8 billion.

-Newmont is the only gold mining company listed in the S&P 500, and has approximately 31,600 employees globally (this number does not reflect the approximately 5,000 global employees laid of from August through November 2025).
+The Newmont Corporation bought Canadian mining company Goldcorp in 2019 for US$10 billion.
+In 2023, Newmont acquired Newcrest Mining for US$16.8 billion.
+Newmont is the only gold mining company listed in the S&P 500, and has approximately 31,600 employees globally (this number does not reflect the approximately 5,000 global employees laid off from August through November 2025).